 Provisions for Pensions and Similar Obligations

-If the present value of a defined benefit obligation changes due to a plan modification or curtailment, WACKER recognizes the resultant effect as past service cost.
-This is immediately recognized through profit or loss when it occurs.
-The profits and losses resulting from settlement are also recognized immediately in the statement of income when settlement takes place.
+If the present value of a defined benefit obligation changes due to a plan modification or curtailment, WACKER recognizes the resulting effect as past service cost.
+This is recognized in profit or loss as soon as it occurs.
+The profits and losses resulting from settlement are also recognized in the statement of income as soon as settlement takes place.
 Administrative expenses that are not related to the management of plan assets are also recognized through profit or loss when incurred.

 The expense from current and past service cost is allocated to the costs of the functional areas concerned.
 The net interest is posted under other financial result.

 Provisions are recognized in the statement of financial position for present legal or constructive obligations toward third parties if an outflow of resources to settle these obligations is probable and its amount can be estimated reliably.
-The amounts recognized are based on the estimated amounts that will be required to cover the Group’s future payment obligations, identifiable risks and contingencies.
+The amounts recognized are those estimated to be required to cover the Group’s future payment obligations, identifiable risks and contingencies.
 Noncurrent provisions are measured at the discounted present value as of the reporting date.
 The discount rate applied is the market interest rate for risk-free investments with terms corresponding to the residual term of the obligation to be settled.
 Expected refunds, provided that they are sufficiently secure or legally enforceable, are not offset against provisions.
 Instead, they are capitalized as separate assets if their realization is virtually certain.